Projects per year

 PGCert in Advanced Academic Studies (Strathclyde, 2006)

-I am Class Leader for both the Level 2 class C8203 Introduction to Research Design and Analysis and the Level 3 class C8305 Development.
+I am Class Leader for the Level 2 class C8203 Introduction to Research Design and Analysis and I teach on the Level 3 class C8305 Development.
 I also teach statistics on our MSc Research Methods and MSc Clinical Health Psychology courses.
 These classes reflect my twin passions of developmental psychology and statistics.

 Finally, I supervise PhD, Masters, and undergraduate research projects.
-These cover a range of topics, but have recently focussed on bullying, violence reduction, adolescent health and wellbeing (e.g., self-harm, loneliness, sleep), and screen use.
+These cover a range of topics, but have recently focussed on bullying, violence reduction, adolescent health and wellbeing (e.g., self-harm, loneliness, sleep, mental health stigma), and screen use.

 I’m particularly interested in how children and young people respond to bullying behaviours directed toward them from their peers.
 This includes: how they understand and interpret such experiences, how they cope, and how these issues are associated with psycho-social adjustment (primarily loneliness, symptoms of depression, and self-harm).
 Transactional theories of stress and coping guide this work, and (increasingly) I situate these within the social ecological model.